vinissimus/async-asgi-testclient/README.md

 The motivation behind this project is building a common testing library that doesn't deppend on the web framework ([Quart](https://gitlab.com/pgjones/quart), [Startlette](https://github.com/encode/starlette), ...), the same way people are doing ASGI servers like [uvicorn](https://www.uvicorn.org/) or [hypercorn](https://gitlab.com/pgjones/quart) that doesn't deppend on the framework.

-This library is based on the testing module in [Quart](https://gitlab.com/pgjones/quart).
+This library is based on the testing module provided in [Quart](https://gitlab.com/pgjones/quart).

 ## Quickstart